domsq/tina-q-cards/README.md

     ![Image of basket page](https://raw.githubusercontent.com/domsq/tina-q-cards/master/screenshots/features/basket.JPG)<br>
 - As a site user I can perform a checkout on my shopping basket so that I can create an order
     - Expected: There should be a button to allow checkout of a basket
-    - Actual: From the basket page, you can click "Secure Checkout" to be taken to the checkout page
+    - Actual: From the basket page, you can click "Secure Checkout" to be taken to the checkout page (see above image for "Secure Checkout" button location)
     ![Image of checkout page 1](https://raw.githubusercontent.com/domsq/tina-q-cards/master/screenshots/features/checkout1.JPG)<br>
     ![Image of checkout page 2](https://raw.githubusercontent.com/domsq/tina-q-cards/master/screenshots/features/checkout2.JPG)<br>
 - As a site user I can register an account so that I can make use of features reserved for registered users